stephenh/tessell/docs/viewgeneration.md

 AppViews Interface
 ------------------

-To manage which view (`XxxView` or `StubXxxView`) should be used when your presenter needs it, gwt-mpv also generates an `AppViews` class with factory methods to create each of your views.
+To manage which view (`XxxView` or `StubXxxView`) should be used when your presenter needs it, Tessell also generates an `AppViews` class with factory methods to create each of your views.

 For example, gwt-hack's `AppViews` class looks something like: